ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 Last Update Transaction Outputs
 -------------------------------

-The onchain fee contribution tax and the onchain fee overpayment must be known, and the pool leader needs to also reveal which output should get the overpayment.
+The pool leader needs to provably reveal its output, as the P2A contribution is deducted from that output.
+In addition, the amount in the Pay-for-Reseat Fund must also be known.

 Outputs of the Last update transaction have the same ordering as the canonical ordering of the output state.

-When instantiating each output, the in-transaction amount has the onchain fee contribution tax deducted.
-For the output indicated by the pool leader as the overpayment beneficiary, the overpayment is added to the in-transaction amount for that output; note that the nominated beneficiary still must have its individual onchain fee contribution tax deducted.

-    if output_is_overpayment_beneficiary:
-        output = output - tax + overpayment
-    else:
-        output = output - tax
+In addition, an extra P2A output of 240 satoshis is the last output of the Last update transaction.

+The first instance of the leader-owned output in the output state bag has `(1 + number_of_stages) * 240` satoshis deducted from it before being instantiated on the Last update transaction.
+These deducted funds are diverted to the P2A outputs.

+The fee for the Last update transaction is equal to the current Pay-for-Reseat Fund.

 Addendum: Why Decker-Wattenhofer
 ================================